-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall and spring semesters.
 This course is designed to provide students with the fundamental concepts of personal financial planning and goal achievement.
 It emphasizes personal financial planning, credit and cash management, insurance coverage, investments, retirement, and estate planning.
 (GE)